jacobxperez/essentials/README.md

 ## About

-Essentials is a base CSS framework build with [LESS](http://lesscss.org/) a preprocessor that extends the capabilities of CSS with dynamic behavior such as variables, mixins, operations, and functions.
+[Essentials](https://jacobxperez.github.io/essentials/) is a base CSS framework build with [LESS](http://lesscss.org/) intended to be used by small scale web projects.
+It contains all necessary components to build a website this includes a grid system, typography, navigation, and dropdowns just to name a few.

 ### Project Status